 The Halifax Stanfield International Airport has been ranked best airport for overall passenger satisfaction in its class (under five million passengers) many times.
 It is a small airport compared to many larger cities in Canada, but sees a lot of traffic given its proximity to hubs in Europe, the Eastern United States and the Caribbean.
 The central location gives you the varied connections of a large airport, while the smaller size provides easy and positive navigation and customer service.

 Halifax is a centre for research and higher learning.
-With 4 major universities in the municipality (Dal/King’s, SMU, MSVU and NSCAD), our community is full of highly educated, engaged individuals and the population swells by ten’s-of-thousands of students each September who are eager to live and learn here.
+With 4 major universities in the municipality (Dalhousie University/King’s College, Saint Mary’s University, Mount Saint Vincent University and NSCAD University), our community is full of highly educated, engaged individuals and the population swells by ten’s-of-thousands of students each September who are eager to live and learn here.

-The building has been open less than 2 years and has already won many international design awards, including the Governor General’s Medal in Architecture.
+Since its completion in December 2014, the Halifax Central Library has won many international design awards, including the Governor General’s Medal in Architecture.
 It has also landed itself on many international top-10 lists, including CNN’s “10 Eye-Popping New Buildings of 2014”.